CACI No. 2754. Reporting Time Pay - Essential Factual Elements

 work, as required, but is either not put to work or furnished with less

-than half the usual day’s work, the employer must pay wages for half
+than half the usual day’s hours, the employer must pay wages for half

-the usual or scheduled day’s work at the employee’s regular rate of pay
+the usual or scheduled day’s hours at the employee’s regular rate of pay

 (and in no event for less than two hours or more than four hours).